All Episodes

 We'd like to know your opinion of what we have to say.

-Sometimes you ask questions, we try to answer them.
+We try to answer them.

 Sometimes we make mistakes.

-And when we make mistakes, I for one am really miserable when I've said something that's incorrect and that's gone out over the air.
+And when we make mistakes, I, for one, am really miserable when I've said something that's incorrect and that's gone out over the air.

-Too much of that happens all the time, and it goes out uncorrected, so you have something to correct.
+Too much of that happens all the time and it goes out uncorrected.

 Please don't hesitate.